 The stadium currently operates at full capacity and no longer requires visitors to wear masks.
 Face masks are, however, still highly encouraged among all non-vaccinated patrons.

-Upon arriving at the stadium, all patrons undergo a security screening via metal detector.
+Upon arriving at the stadium, all patrons undergo a security screening via a metal detector.

 A clear bag policy is enforced, where clear bags up to 12″ x 12″ x 6″ are welcome.
 Non-transparent wallets and cases larger than 4.5″ x 6.5″, on the other hand, are prohibited.